-On July 19, from 10 a.m. to 4:30 p.m., is an open house for the special exhibition “Apollo in the Archives: Selection from the Neil A. Armstrong Papers.”
-The exhibition can be accessed through Humanities, Social Sciences and Education Library in Stewart Center.
+10 a.m. to 4:30 p.m., is an open house for the special exhibition “Apollo in the Archives: Selection from the Neil A. Armstrong Papers.”
+The archives can be accessed through Humanities, Social Sciences and Education Library in Stewart Center.
 The exhibition includes key Apollo 11 mission documents and artifacts from Armstrong’s personal papers.
 Open house activities for kids of all ages will include exhibition scavenger hunts and viewing of Apollo 11 World Tour rare film clips.
 Popcorn and light refreshments will be provided.
 More information about the exhibition is available here.

 * 9 a.m. to noon, “Apollo in the Archives: Selection from the Neil A. Armstrong Papers” can be accessed through Humanities, Social Sciences and Education Library in Stewart Center.

-* 10-11:45 a.m., Stewart Center’s Loeb Playhouse, showing of “ARMSTRONG” documentary.
+* 10-11:45 a.m., Stewart Center’s Loeb Playhouse, showing of “Armstrong” documentary.
 This new documentary film features home videos shot by Armstrong and unseen footage from NASA, and it also is narrated by Harrison Ford.
 The “Armstrong” director David Fairhead and producers Gareth Dodds, Keith Haviland and Mark Stewart will speak briefly after the showing about making the documentary.
 No ticket required, seating is first come, first served.
 Doors open at 9:30 a.m.

 * Noon to 1 p.m.
 Lobby of Loeb Playhouse in Stewart Center.
 Space author meet and greet.
-Featuring George Leopold, author of “Calculated Risk: The Supersonic Life and Times of Gus Grissom;” John Norberg, co-author of “Spacewalker;” and Susan Gunderson, co-author of “Becoming a Spacewalker"; and Tim Harmon, “No Second Chance.”
+Featuring George Leopold, author of “Calculated Risk: The Supersonic Life and Times of Gus Grissom"; John Norberg, co-author of “Spacewalker"; Susan Gunderson, co-author of “Becoming a Spacewalker"; and Tim Harmon, “No Second Chance.”
 Books will be available on site for purchase.
 Cash or check preferred for book purchases.

 * Noon to 4 p.m.
-Memorial Mall just west of Stewart Center.
+North side of Memorial Mall.
 Food station.
 Round Barn Creamery will be providing a special Apollo 50 anniversary ice cream for purchase.
-The Daily Bite food truck also will be available until 3 p.m.
+The Daily Bite food truck also will be available until 2 p.m.

-* 4-4:30 p.m.
+* 3:30-4:30 p.m.
 Neil Armstrong Hall of Engineering.
 Lunar Module Landing Celebration.
 The celebration will feature a multimedia tribute and a flyover by an F-100.

 * 7-8:45 p.m., Stewart Center’s Loeb Playhouse, second showing of “Armstrong” documentary.
 The “Armstrong” director David Fairhead and producers Gareth Dodds, Keith Haviland and Mark Stewart will speak briefly after the showing about making the documentary.
 No ticket required, seating is first-come, first-served.

 Writers: Madison Sanneman, firstname.lastname@example.org